Another Triumph of Locality: Colliding Histories Skew Handshakes: Bold Conjectures Against Action at a Distance

 The problems of apparent instantaneity in gravity and in electricity looked like the same defect in two costumes.
 But no. They were not solved by the same idea, nor even in the same century.
 As it turns out, the younger problem was solved first.

 Distrusting action at a distance, Faraday envisioned invisible ``lines of force'' filling the void between charges.
 Like wheat and oat fields that fill a landscape, electricity and magnetism were conjectured to have fields of their own that permeate space.
-What a charge does is to establish a local condition in its surroundings, and what another charge experiences is determined by the local field where it is.
+What a charge does is to establish a local condition in its surroundings, and what another charge experiences is determined by the field at its own location.
 In place of distant tugging, Faraday proposed mediation through fields.

-Maxwell supplied the decisive mathematical step by turning Faraday’s picture into a rigorous set of local dynamical laws.
-The unified electromagnetic field was revealed to be a genuine physical system with degrees of freedom in space—evolving point-by-point, carrying energy and momentum, and transmitting influence only by finite-speed propagation.
+Maxwell supplied the decisive mathematical step by turning Faraday's picture into a rigorous set of local dynamical laws.
+Electric and magnetic fields became two aspects of a single electromagnetic field: a physical system spread through space, evolving point by point, carrying energy and momentum, and transmitting influence only at finite speed.
 What had once looked like instantaneous action at a distance was re-expressed as ordinary local dynamics in the intervening medium.
-Coulomb’s law was therefore only an approximation: its apparent instantaneity was a fast-propagation limit, hiding the field’s local mediation behind the sheer largeness of the speed of light.
+Coulomb's law was therefore only an approximation: its apparent instantaneity was a fast-propagation limit, hiding the field's local mediation behind the sheer largeness of the speed of light.

-Einstein’s solution to the problem of gravity was deeper still.
+Einstein's solution to the problem of gravity was deeper still.
 Gravity could not be understood as a force acting within a fixed stage of space and time, because while a force may deflect trajectories, it cannot make clock rates vary from place to place.
 Gravity does.
 It alters the very standards of space and time by which trajectories are measured, and once clocks and rulers become part of the phenomenon, the geometry they reveal for spacetime is not flat.
 It is curved, affected by mass and energy.
 The medium is therefore not a field living on spacetime; it is spacetime.
 What we call locality becomes the rule that influences propagate only within the limits set by the geometry of spacetime.
-Light, gravitational waves and any other physical signal are bound to respect that structure.
+Light, gravitational attraction and any other physical signal are bound to respect that structure.